 Pour about 1/2-inch of rock salt on a serving platter.
 This will help hold the oysters level once they’re cooked.

-First of all, you want to start with oysters that are all completely closed - i.e. still alive.
+Start with oysters that are all completely closed - i.e. still alive.
 If any of the oysters are open, throw them away - that means that they are dead and you want them to be as fresh as possible.
-(After you purchase the oysters, keep them on ice in a bowl in the bottom of your fridge until you're ready to eat them.)
+After purchasing the oysters, keep them on ice in a bowl in the bottom fridge until ready to eat.)